Skating-crazy Dutch defy pandemic by taking to outdoor ice - WTMJ

 A zoo in the central Netherlands moved 15 penguins indoors and out of the cold Tuesday.
 Unlike their Antarctic cousins, the black-footed penguins hail from South Africa and Namibia and aren’t used to such icy conditions, Burgers’ Zoo said.

-The freezing conditions also created natural ice sculptures in a marina in the village of Monnikendam, just north of Amsterdam on Markermeer Lake, with boats moored there coated in swirling sheets of ice.
+The freezing conditions also created natural ice sculptures in a marina in the village of Monnikendam, just north of Amsterdam on Markermeer Lake, with boats moored there swathed in swirling sheets of ice.

+Lines of wind-blown icicles hung off boat railings and ropes, and ice coated a set of children’s swings and trees near the edge of the snow-covered frozen waters of the lake.

 Corder reported from The Hague, Netherlands.